Five Ways of Overcoming Fear of Major Surgery

 Fear of Major Surgery

-Man is afraid of the unknown; therefore, it is only natural for most people to fear undergoing major surgery.
+Man is afraid of the unknown; therefore, it is only natural for most people to fear to undergo major surgery.
 Wouldn't you tremble knowing you had to have open heart surgery, brain surgery or a leg amputated?

 When I learned on March 31, 2015, that I had to have a kidney removed, I, too, was really scared.
 What if I had a heart attack or stroke during the operation?
 Suppose I never woke up from the anesthesia given to me?
 I guess that is the reason I finalized my last will and testament during the week before the operation.

 Based on my recent experience of undergoing kidney surgery, I suggest five ways of overcoming the fear of major surgery in this article.
 Simply put, they are knowledge, trust, laughter, optimism, and support from loved ones.